nickredding/cordova-plugin-apple-watch-link/README.md

 //	Upon return, msgBody.TIMESTAMP contains the unique numeric
 //	timestamp that can be used to refer to the message.
 ```
 Dictionary messages are normally acknowledged by the receiving end, at which point the success function is invoked.
 However, if ```null``` is provided for the success parameter, the message will be sent without acknowledgement.
-For this behaviour you must use the traditional Cordova plugin call.
+For this behavior  you must use the traditional Cordova plugin call.

 A dictionary message that is sent with acknowledgement will block subsequent dictionary messages (acknowledged or not) until it is acknowledged or flushed due to an error or session reset.